FeatureBaseDB/featurebase/docs/administration.md

 **Application changes**:

 1. Row and column labels were deprecated in Pilosa v0.8, and removed in Pilosa v0.9.
 Make sure that your application does not attempt to use a custom row or column label, as they are no longer supported.
-2. If your application relies on the implicit creation of [time quantums](../glossary/#time-quantum) by inheriting the time-quantum setting of the index, you must begin explicitly enabling the time quantum per-frame, as index-level time-quantums have been removed.
+2. If your application relies on the implicit creation of [time quantums](../glossary/#time-quantum) by inheriting the time-quantum setting of the index, you must begin explicitly enabling the time quantum per-field, as index-level time-quantums have been removed.
-3. Inverse frames have been deprecated, removed from docs, and will be unsupported in the next release.
+3. Inverse fields have been deprecated, removed from docs, and will be unsupported in the next release.

 ### Resizing the Cluster